-My recent ancestry is a weave of mostly Scottish/Pict, Orcadian, Norse, Icelandic, English, Irish and a smattering of French and German, pointing back to the Central Asian Haplogroup K1 (Motherline).
+My recent ancestry is a weave of mostly Scottish, Orcadian, Norse, Icelandic, English, Irish and a smattering of French and German.

 My early-years experience was deeply animistic and I preferred to spend most of my time in nature engaging the other-than-human and elemental worlds.
-I began spontaneously creating ritual as a child, and I was absolutely absorbed in the plant, earth and elemental realms and all they were teaching me.
-A continuum reality that holds to this day.
+I spontaneously created ritual as a child, and I was often absorbed in the plant, earth and elemental realms and all they were teaching me.
+A continuum that more or less holds to this day.

-It took many years to understand that I had inherited a wonderful set of ancestral keys in healing, working with plants, ritual and ceremony from my mother’s matrilineal line and this has become the primary source of learning about these ways, along with the direct wisdom of my body.
+It took years to understand that I had inherited these tendencies as a set of ancestral keys in healing, working with plants, ritual and ceremony from my mother’s matrilineal line, which has been the primary source of learning about these ways, along with the direct wisdom of my body.